superdurszlak/superdurszlak.github.io/_posts/2024-12-01-mystery-box-understanding-autistic-employees.md

 In this post, I attempt to share an autistic perspective on various work-related situations, expectations and communication with neurotypical bosses, colleagues and interviewers.
 Please be mindful that autistic community is immensely diverse - my experiences is not representative of the entire autistic population.
 Not all of us experience the same difficulties, and not to the same degree - however, my observations of autistic communities I joined indicates there is some degree of similarity, and parallels can often be drawn.

-## It is not our choice to be autistic
+## Can we choose if/when to be autistic?

 {% capture autism_not_a_choice %}
 Throughout my life, I have been asked, ordered, or threatened to stop behaving and reacting the way I did, or to start displaying more neurotypical behaviors and mindset - now, as a late-diagnosed individual, I know for certain these behaviors are quite typical of Autism Spectrum Disorder.
 Examples include direct communication style, understanding messages at face value, and various forms of stimming - that is, behaviors that help reduce stress and may be more or less noticeable to others, for instance playing with all sorts of fidgets, such as pen or pencil.
 Failing to meet these expectations often led to punishments, hostility, and retribution.